-Module Objective: To develop the knowledge, skills and professional attitudes in the design and implementation of Occupational Therapy programmes in the Adult/Older Adult groups facilitated by an Occupational Therapist (physical or psychosocial).
+Module Objective: To develop the knowledge, skills and professional attitudes in the design and implementation of Occupational Therapy programmes, in some cases with an elective and specified group of choice (only when the previous module hours suffice the WFOT breakdown between physical and psychosocial) facilitated by an Occupational Therapist.

-Module Content: This module will focus on a deeper integrative understanding of occupation, occupational performance and occupational adaptation as they relate to adults or older people, processes in Occupational Therapy practice, interactive skills, critical observation, appropriate ability to gather information for analysis and interpretation or client-centred practice requirements.
+Module Content: This module will focus on a deeper integrative understanding of occupation, occupational performance and occupational adaptation as they relate to the specified clients or groups, clinical reasoning processes in occupational therapy practice, interactive skills, critical observation, appropriate ability to gather information for analysis and interpretation of standardised assessments and other client-centred practice requirements.

-Learning Outcomes:

-On successful completion of this module students should be able to:
+Learning Outcomes: On successful completion of this module students should be able to:

-- Manage a partial caseload undertaking all duties associated with patient management through coaching by practice educator. - 2.
-Select and utilise appropriate assessment and treatment tools under supervision of and collaboration with practice education. - 3.
-Describe processes involved in clinical reasoning that supports treatment plans. - 4.
-Analyse the use of occupation as a basic therapeutic tool to respond sensitively to the needs of patients who are experiencing developmental, physical, psychosocial and/or environmental barriers preventing healthy and meaningful lives, with coaching from the practice educator. - 5.
+- 1. Independently manage a patient caseload as decided by practice educator. - 2.
+Independently select and utilise assessment and treatment tools for patient caseload. - 3.
+Describe and demonstrate sound clinical reasoning supported by a good theoretical knowledge base in designing, planning and implementing treatment programmes. - 4.
+Independently analyse the use of occupation as a basic therapeutic tool to respond sensitively to the needs of patients who are experiencing developmental, physical, psychosocial and/or environmental barriers preventing healthy and meaningful lives. - 5.
 Promote the quality of meaningful occupations in the lives of patients with physical or psychosocial conditions and their family members. - 6.
-Demonstrate in-depth research skills to support the presentation of a case study.
+Research and present case study.

-7. Demonstrate reflective skills-on-action with coaching from the practice educator.

-8. Communicate with patients, family members and colleagues in an appropriate and professional manner.
+- 7. Demonstrate the ability to reflect-in-action regarding both own and patient's performance. - 8.
+Initiate and follow through on communication with patients and colleagues in an appropriate and professional manner.

-Examination and Assessment: Total Marks 200.
-Practical Exam - Clinical Assessment 200 marks.
-Completion of required Competency Based Fieldwork Evaluation Continuous Assessment - 200 marks.
-Attendance in clinical practice education as scheduled in the programme (pass/fail) & completion of hours logbook a mark of zero (or Fail Judgement in the case of Pass/Fail modules).
+Examination and Assessment: Total Marks 400.
+Practical Exam - Completion of required Competency Based Fieldwork Evaluation Continuous Assessment.
+Attendance in clinical practice education as scheduled in the programme (pass/fail) & completion of hours logbook (pass/fail).
+(400 Marks)

-(pass/fail).
-(200 Marks)

-Penalties (For late submission of Course/Project Work etc.): Work which is submitted late shall be assigned
+Penalties (For late submission of Course/Project Work etc.): Work which is submitted late shall be assigned a mark of zero (or Fail Judgement in the case of Pass/Fail modules).